brandenespinoza/brandenespinoza.github.io/about.md

 <h3 class="section-title text-center" style="margin-top:30px;">My Journey</h3>
 <p class="section-subtitle text-center" style="margin-top:-10px; margin-bottom:20px">Tradfi Roots...
 Defi Shoots</p>

 I cut my teeth in places like **American Express FX** and **Truist**, where I learned to dance with regulators without stepping on any toes.
 Compliance, risk management, all that – did it, nailed it.
-But the itch for something bigger got me moving.
+But the itch for something with a little more meaning got me moving.
 Found myself deep in the decentralized finance world, driving product at **Block.one** and **Bullish.com**.
-Built products and across **L1 protocols**, **fund raising**, **zero-to-one apps**, **exchanges** – you name it, I’ve had my hand in it.
+My projects and products included **L1 protocols**, **fund raising**, building **zero-to-one apps**, even launching golobally regulated **digital asset exchanges** – you name it, I’ve had my hand in it.
 I don’t just build products; I build companies.

 What gets me up in the morning?
-Working with sharp minds who don’t just talk change but make it. **No fluff** – just smarts, grit, and results.
+Working with razor sharp minds who don’t just talk change but make it. **No fluff** – just smarts, grit, and results.

 <h3 class="section-title text-center" style="margin-top:30px;">My Happy Place</h3>
 <p class="section-subtitle text-center" style="margin-top:-10px; margin-bottom:20px">Books, Beef, and Buffett</p>